Topological dipoles of quantum skyrmions: Introduction

 even if one includes fluctuations.
-In fact, all the terms on the right-hand side of Eq.~\eqref{eq:withmass} vanish identically for a spin system that does not couple to other degrees of freedom such as lattice vibrations, namely, internal damping terms are not fluctuation-generated either.
-As mentioned before, the sole, remaining term in the equation of motion is intimately linked to the nontrivial topology of the skyrmion.
-This result is the consequence of a dipole conservation law associated with the topological charge of skyrmion
+In fact, all the terms on the right-hand side of Eq.~\eqref{eq:withmass} vanish identically for a spin system that does not couple to other degrees of freedom such as lattice vibrations, i.e., internal damping terms are not fluctuation-generated either.
+We show that this is a consequence of a local dipole conservation law obeyed by the topological charge density

-that we derive as an exact equation on the operator level and that is free from anomalies.
-Here, $\rho_{\rm top}$ describes the topological density of skyrmions, and the current tensor $J_{ij}$ will be related to the stress tensor of the problem, as discussed below in more details in Eq.\eqref{eq:continuity2}.
+where the current tensor $J_{ij}$ is related to the stress tensor of the problem \cite{Papanicolaou1991}, see also Eq.~\eqref{eq:continuity2} below.
+We establish explicitly that Eq.\eqref{eq:dipole_continuity} holds as an exact equation on the operator level that is free from quantum anomalies, thus generalizing the seminal results of Ref.~\cite{Papanicolaou1991} to the quantum level.
+Hence, spin fluctuations that deform a rigid magnetic texture do not generate inertia.
+This conclusion derives from the fact that both the conservation of the linear momentum and of the topological dipole moment continue to be tied to each other, i.e., there is no anomaly in the quantum field theory that would lead to the violation of the dipole conservation law.
+Finally, we explain how our results can be reconciled with the previous findings of Psaroudaki {\it et al.}~\cite{Psaroudaki2017} who obtained results that seem to imply a finite value for the mass of a skyrmion.

 Despite the vanishing mass, the quantum dynamics of skyrmions is highly nontrivial.
 In an explicit spin-wave analysis, we illustrate that the vanishing mass is the consequence of the cancellation of the movement of the quasi-classical spin configuration and a cloud of quantum fluctuations.
 We further show that the actual quantum dynamics is identical to that of bosonic charges in the lowest Landau level (LL), where the kinetic energy is also quenched.
 In fact, such an analogy has a deeper root: for the topological charge density of skyrmions, we show that it is subject to the Girvin-MacDonald-Platzman algebra \cite{Girvin1986} that governs neutral intra-LL excitations.
-Those are particularly non-trivial for fractional quantum Hall states (FQH).
-Hence, we expect analogies between the problem of quantum skyrmions and FQH physics that may allow for a classification of incompressible skyrmion quantum liquids in analogy to the one achieved for electrons in high magnetic fields.
+Those are particularly non-trivial for fractional quantum Hall states.
+Hence, we expect analogies between the problem of quantum skyrmions and fractional quantum Hall physics that may allow for a classification of incompressible skyrmion quantum liquids in analogy to the one achieved for electrons in high magnetic fields.